 • Too, to, and two become hopelessly mixed up, even more than usual

 “But Wait!” you say, “isn’t spelling sort of secondary to all the other aspects of literacy?
 With the ever-present Spellcheck, isn’t the ability to spell less valuable?”
-Maybe, though I do know that Spellcheck won’t save you every time.
-Even if we discard spelling, though, grammar and general syntax still rely on the ability to read.
-Braille gives you the opportunity to read aloud to yourself, which will help improve grammar; grammar is another thing most people don’t have a healthy grasp of, and blind people are even more disadvantaged, simply because they “read” less.
-If you’re not an auditory learner, learning a new language–or improving your mother tongue–is much easier if you can read for yourself.
+Maybe, though as a professional writer and editor I do know that Spellcheck won’t save you every time.
+Even if we discard spelling, though, grammar and general syntax still rely on the ability to read, and not everyone can pick that up just by listening.
+Braille gives you the opportunity to read aloud to yourself, which will help improve grammar and flow in your own writing.
+(Screen readers aren’t so natural-sounding as to read with a human’s sense of flow, and as I learned while preparing speaking notes for other people, screen readers don’t help you catch unintentional tongue-twisters!)
+If you’re not an auditory learner, learning a new language, or improving your mother tongue, is much easier if you can read directly to yourself.